manpagez: man pages & more

 Point Positioning (PPP) program or service.

-of the examples in this file may not work when run under sudo.
-It can be
+Some of the examples in this file may not work when run under sudo.
+It

-run concurrently with other tools connecting to a local or remote gpsd
+can be run concurrently with other tools connecting to a local or

+gpsd.
 Only a few GNSS have this capability.
-In addition, the gpsd driver for
+In addition, the gpsd

-that GNSS must support raw mode.
-Currently only the u-blox driver has
+driver for that GNSS must support raw mode.
+Currently only the u-blox

-this support.
-Only a few u-blox 8 and 9 receivers implement the required
+driver has this support.
+Only a few u-blox 8, 9, and 10, receivers

-UBX-RXM-RAWX message.
-The NEO-M8T is known to work, but requires
+implement the required UBX-RXM-RAWX message.
+The NEO-M8T is known to

-the correct protocol version for your u-blox receiver.
-If your protocol
+with the correct protocol version for your u-blox receiver.
+If your

 export UBXOPTS="-P 32.00"

-documentation.
-An observation file (.obs) contains data sets, called
+their documentation.
+An observation file (.obs) contains data sets,

-epochs, that contain the pseudorange and carrierphase for each satellite
+called epochs, that contain the pseudorange and carrierphase for each

 gpsrinex by default will acquire 20 epochs spaced apart by 30 seconds.